Baby Universal

-"Baby Universal" is a song by Tin Machine, released as the second single from their Tin Machine II album in October 1991.
+"Baby Universal" is a song by Anglo-American hard rock band Tin Machine, released as the second single from their Tin Machine II album in October 1991.

 Background and recording

-David Bowie and Reeves Gabrels originally recorded a demo of "Baby Universal" in 1988, prior to the actual formation of the band Tin Machine, but it was shelved for the first album after producer Tim Palmer suggested it might be "too catchy" for the first album.
+Lead vocalist David Bowie and guitarist Reeves Gabrels originally recorded a demo of "Baby Universal" in 1988, prior to the actual formation of the band Tin Machine, but it was shelved for the first album after producer Tim Palmer suggested it might be "too catchy" for inclusion.

 The single release was backed with tracks recorded at the band's BBC session recorded for Mark Goodier's radio show on 13 August 1991, and a live appearance on the BBC's Top of the Pops.

 Bowie re-recorded "Baby Universal" in 1996 for his 1997 album Earthling, but it was not released on the album, instead eventually being released in 2020 as part of the EP Is it Any Wonder?.

+Bowie biographer Nicholas Pegg noted that some of the lyrics from "Baby Universal", such as "chaos", "dust" and "hallo", and visions of a science fiction apocalypse were recycled for Bowie's and Gabrel's "Hallo Spaceboy" (1996).